Mpraeso MP expresses worry about exodus of nurses and teachers

-The Member of Parliament for the Mpraeso Constituency, David Opoku Ansah has expressed worry about the increasing exodus of Ghanaian-trained nurses and teachers.
+Davis Opoku Ansah, the Member of Parliament for the Mpraeso constituency, is worried about the increasing exodus of Ghanaian-trained nurses and teachers.

 “Most of these advanced countries (UK, Canada, USA) are giving away visas for skilled workers, and our trained teachers and nurses are leaving for these countries for free without the state getting anything in return, and that is affecting the workforce in this country.”